Community Kids Place: School Age Enrichment

 TCG Enrichment Program

-The Latchkey Enrichment Program is designed to be a fun, supportive environment that supports the academic, social, and physical development of students.
-The program uses out-of-school time to extend learning and enrich students’ experiences through homework help, reading time, art activities, games, computer lab use, violin lessons, physical activities, field trips, and special events.
+Community Kids Place is designed to be a fun, supportive environment that supports the academic, social, and physical development of students.
+The program uses out-of-school time (after school and school breaks) to extend learning and enrich students’ experiences through homework help, reading time, art activities, games, computer lab use, violin lessons, physical activities, field trips, and special events.
 The Junior Achievement® curriculum, which includes hands-on activities to inspire and prepare young people to succeed in a global economy, and SPARK, a program that helps students develop motor skills, movement knowledge, and social and personal skills to encourage lifelong healthy behaviors, are also incorporated into programming.

 The program represents a collaboration with Lawrence and Methuen Public Schools; teachers from the schools share ideas for areas of special attention with students.
 Activities representing Massachusetts learning standards for school age children are implemented to extend learning beyond the school day.

 Summers are spent in a camp setting and include swimming, boating, gardening, and other educational and outdoor activities.

 School-age groups have 1 group leader to up to 13 children.